gerson02/k8sDemo/README.md

 #### Note: It's possible to use HELM for this as well

-## 2. Execute sequencially each one of the files included in the folder k8s deploy in the following order:
+## 2. Execute sequencially each one of the files included in the folder "k8sdeploy" in the following order:
 ### a) Create Ingress
 ### b) Create service
 ### c) Create deployment